danielpaparo98/visual-communication-app/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Your contributions will make this web application more useful for those who may need to use it.
 Any contributions you make are **greatly appreciated**.

+There are two main ways you can contribue:

+### Making modifications yourself

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)